vapoursynth/vapoursynth/doc/functions/blankclip.rst

    the properties from *clip*.
 If both an argument such as *width*, and *clip* are set, then *width* will take precedence.

-   If *keep* is set a reference to the same frame is returned on every request, otherwise a new frame is generated every frame.
+   If *keep* is set, a reference to the same frame is returned on every request.
+   Otherwise a new frame is generated every time.
 There should usually be no reason to change this setting.

    It is never an error to use BlankClip.